cjstreet/UFOs/README.md

 ## Project Overview

-Create a webpage and dynamic table to provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
+Create a webpage and dynamic table to provide a in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
 Users will be able to filter data for date, city, state, country, and shape.

 1. Create webpage with HTML.
 2. Add style with CSS